Global ransomware attack: 5 things to know

 It may not be over yet

-Cybersecurity experts have been working round the clock to try to halt a malware attack that is unprecedented in scale.
+Cybersecurity experts have been working around the clock to try to halt the malware attack that is unprecedented in scale.

 The ransomware's progress has been halted by the accidental discovery late Friday of a "kill switch" hidden within the code by a security researcher, said cybersecurity consultant David Kennedy, formerly of the US National Security Agency.